-Vacation is over and it was wonderful!
-Sigh!
-10 glorious days with my favorite person on planet earth!
-I promise the “wrap up” is coming but, in the meantime let’s chat about my love for pancakes!
+Let’s chat about my love for pancakes!
 I have always…YES!
 ALWAYS…I’m not exaggerating… loved pancakes!
 I honestly do not know how any breakfast food with the word “cake” in it could not be loved?!
-After 9 days of vacationing and eating out every day, I woke up yesterday wanting a good ole homemade breakfast!
-(No offense to the new Carl’s pretzel breakfast sandwich.
-Which I may or may not have had…) When it comes to Saturday or Sunday morning breakfast it has to be something different than every other cold cereal breakfast day of the week!
-I think of… fluffy scrambled eggs, crispy fried bacon, and…pancakes!
+When it comes to Saturday or Sunday morning breakfast it has to be something different than every other cold cereal breakfast day of the week!
+It needs to include… fluffy scrambled eggs, crispy fried bacon, and…pancakes!
 Like I said, I’ve loved them for as long as I can remember!

 Can you see the little “air pockets” created by those micro beads of butter?
 Yum!
 Who doesn’t love nooks and crannies?

 I decided I wanted to kick my blueberry pancakes up a notch, to ease my broken heart that vacation was over, so I made a fresh blueberry lemon zest “syrup”.

 I have to say I think it is really more of a blueberry topping than a syrup.
 Whatever you want to call it, I call it ummm… amazing!!!